Ankr-network/ankr-docs/pages/app-chains/chainscanner.md

 However, we can share the important insights that blockchain infrastructure provides without showing the actual code and programming languages that built it.

 Chainscanner provides a simple and understandable user interface over the blockchain infrastructure that powers our AppChain projects.
-The hubs’s purpose is for developers to view the core infrastructure of a blockchain and for dApp users to analyze the application’s critical data points and visualize the actions available to them.
+The hub's purpose is for developers to view the core infrastructure of a blockchain and for dApp users to analyze the application’s critical data points and visualize the actions available to them.
 Interacting with this new feature allows users to become truly knowledgeable and involved with their favorite applications.
 Chainscanner provides the educational experience for Web2 users to get comfortable utilizing Web3 dApps.
 And further, the experience will empower those users to go beyond positions as speculative investors and become experienced token/coin holders.

 ## Use cases now on Chainscanner